 Below you will find a list of the places we still think about every time we reminisce about our holidays here.
 These are the places we tell our friends they cannot miss.

-We have also decided to share some of places that the guidebooks tend to put in the top 10 that we don’t feel are all that special.
+We also decided to share the places that the guidebooks tend to put in the top 10 that we don’t feel are all that special.

 So let’s go – If you make it to the end of the page, I would love to know your favourite place.

 12 things you should do in London

 History lovers may already have this 1000-year-old building on their lists and for a good reason.
 The tower has many stories to tell.
 Anne Boleyn was beheaded here, the little princes disappeared, and the crown jewels are kept here under guard.

 On arrival, take the free guided tour.
 The guides, known at Yeoman Warders, are fantastic, they are both entertaining and informative.
 Highlights include the armour of Henry the 8th, the stunning crown jewels collection and Traitors Gate where prisoners were brought in via the Thames for beheading.
 Audio guides are available and recommended.